 Timing is everything when it comes to kids.
 Be it school, meals, homework and the like, we need to be on top of things.
 And we all know, children aren’t exactly the best in doing what’s needed of them.

-We can tell stories
+Project managers and mothers can both tell stories

-Bedtime can be a nightmare – the kids don’t want to sleep.
+Bedtime can be a nightmare; the kids don’t want to sleep.
 So what do we mothers do?
 Tell them a story!
 We excel at that, plucking things we’ve seen throughout the day, fairytales from memory, or just purely inventing.
 The sky’s the limit.
 Take it from me, my kids would sometimes want me to make use of totally conflicting characters and weave a tale out of them.

-We are avid consumers
+Project managers and mothers are avid consumers

 We need to know what’s out there.
 The best schools, the latest games, the in-thing for the generation.
 You can almost safely say that all mothers are constantly consuming content.
 This is to ensure that we give our kids the best, and to do so, we’re literally living the consumer journey.
 And that helps us in our line of work as we are familiar with what’s out there.